janhove/janhove.github.io/_posts/2020-06-12-stats-course.md

 Another point was that you can also gain a better understanding of what the model parameters express by _first_ fitting the model on your data and _then_ having this model predict new data.
-As you're figuring out how the model came up with these predictions, you learn what each parameter estimate literally means.
+By figuring out how the model came up with these predictions, you learn what each parameter estimate literally means.

 * Text: DeBruine and Barr (2019).